10,000 steps a day for health maintenance – simple right?

 If you don’t have a standing desk – you will probably need a standing desk converter.

 This is just a device that will raise your desktop or laptop to eye level so you’re not hunched over.
-Again I am a babe on a budget, so I purchased this one.
+Again I am a babe on a budget, so I purchased mine on Amazon.
 Not the most aesthetic but we’re in this for health and wellness, not aesthetics (@me, insert eye roll).

 All set up and ready to walk?!